aws-samples/aws-mainframe-modernization-carddemo/README.md

 <br/>

 ## Application Details
 The CardDemo is a Credit Card management application, built primarily using COBOL programming language.
-The application has various functions that allows users to manage Account, Credit card, Transaction and Bill payment.
+The application has various functions that allow users to manage Account, Credit card, Transaction and Bill payment.

 There are 2 types of users:
 * Regular User